MicrosoftDocs/connected-spaces/articles/setup.md

    ![Screenshot of Get started page.](media/setup-add-store.jpg "Screenshot of Get started page")

-5. In the next page, enter the details for your store.
+5. On the **Store Details** page, enter the details for your store.

    ![Screenshot of Store details page.](media/setup-store-details.jpg "Screenshot of Store details page")